 • Cut out ALL sugar, alcohol, fruit juice, fizzy drinks and processed foods.

-• Removing dairy products from your diet has been shown to help with insulin resistance.
+• Removing dairy products has been shown to help with insulin resistance (in some people).

 • Include prebiotics, cinnamon, legumes and all types of beans into your diet to help lower insulin resistance.